maxwelljmckee/no-dux/README.md

   nodux.setItem('path', updatedPayload);
 }
 ```
 Awesome!
-The last step to ensure that you have access to your actions throughout your application is to take your brand new `createUserActions` function, and call it somewhere near the top level of your application.
+The last step to ensure that you have access to your actions throughout your application is to take your handy new `createUserActions` function, and call it somewhere near the top level of your application.
 Right next to `createStore` ought to be a good spot:
 ```js
 // top level module